thavaneshb/DE-WORSHOP/README.md

 **RESULT:**

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+the ripple carry adder is verified using Verilog programming.